Akhathuto/Edgtec-Trends/README.md

 - **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report.
 - **Advanced Admin Dashboard:** A secure panel for administrators to manage users (update plans, roles, and delete users), view platform statistics, and monitor a live feed of user activity.
 - **Modern UI:** A clean, intuitive, and responsive interface with persistent sidebar navigation.

+## Key Outputs & Deliverables

+`utrend` is designed to produce tangible, actionable content and strategies that you can directly implement.
+Here are the key outputs you can generate:

+-   **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic on YouTube and TikTok, including viral challenges, popular sounds, and video formats.
+-   **💡 Viral Content Blueprints:** Generate multiple content ideas complete with catchy titles, strong hooks (for the first 3 seconds), script outlines, and relevant hashtags.
+-   **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script with dialogue, visual cues, and calls to action.
+-   **💰 Custom Monetization Plans:** Receive a list of suitable monetization strategies based on your platform and follower count, including requirements and earning potential.
+-   **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature that combines trend analysis, content ideas, and monetization strategies into a single, downloadable report for long-term planning.
+-   **🎬 AI-Generated Videos:** Create short-form or long-form videos directly from a text prompt or by animating a static image.
+-   **🖼️ AI-Edited Images:** Magically edit your images by simply telling the AI what changes to make (e.g., "add a hat," "change the background to a futuristic city").
+-   **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume, competition level, and related long-tail keywords to boost your video's visibility.
+-   **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your connected YouTube channel, summarizing performance and highlighting recent video stats.

 ## 🚀 Getting Started